dakk/waterfall-ya/README.md

 # Yet Another Waterfall library for node

-waterfall-ya implements a waterfall utility to avoid (callback hell)[http://callbackhell.com/].
+waterfall-ya implements a waterfall utility to avoid [callback hell](http://callbackhell.com/).
 It doesn't require any external dependencies.